DISTURBED, WITH David Draiman (third from left), are on the way to Israel. .

-Renowned American hard rock band Disturbed will be making their Israel debut next year, the band announced Monday.
+Renowned American hard rock band Disturbed will be making its Israel debut next year, the band announced Monday.

-Led by Jewish vocalist David Draiman, and featuring bassist John Moyer, guitarist/keyboardist Dan Donegan, and drummer Mike Wengren, the band will be winding up a 6-month tour in support of their latest album Evolution on July 2 at Rishon Lezion's Live Park.
+Led by Jewish vocalist David Draiman, and featuring bassist John Moyer, guitarist/keyboardist Dan Donegan and drummer Mike Wengren, the band will be winding up a six-month tour in support of its latest album, Evolution, on July 2 at Rishon Lezion’s Live Park.

-Formed in 1994, the band has released seven studio albums, and is probably best known in mainstream rock circles for their 2015 cover of Simon & Garfunkel's "Sounds of Silence."
+Formed in 1994, the band has released seven studio albums, and is probably best known in mainstream rock circles for its 2015 cover of Simon & Garfunkel’s “Sounds of Silence.”

 The 44-year-old Draiman, who was on a career path to become a rabbi before secular music changed his direction, has long been a staunch defender of Israel.
 In a 2011 interview with The Jerusalem Post